-There are also 10 million stateless people who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.
+There are also millions of stateless people who have been denied a nationality and access to basic rights such as education, healthcare, employment and freedom of movement.

-In a world where nearly 1 person is forcibly displaced every two seconds as a result of conflict or persecution, our work at UNHCR is more important than ever before.
+At a time when 1 per cent of the world’s population have fled their homes as a result of conflict or persecution,our work at UNHCR is more important than ever before.

 How we gather our data

 Full-time statisticians in UNHCR’s Field Information and Coordination Section track the number of people forced to flee so that when a major displacement crisis erupts, we are able to predict how many people need help, how much help they need and how many staff we must deploy.

 Our workforce is the backbone of UNHCR.
 As of 31 May 2019, we employ 16,803 people, of whom around nearly 90 per cent are based in the field.